Stability of Hill's spherical vortex: Introduction

 \end{rem} \begin{rem} The paper \cite{Wan88} proved that the Hill's vortex $\xi_H$ is a nondegenerate local maximum of the kinetic energy under certain constraints.
 It mentioned an orbital stability of the vortex as a corollary \cite[Corollary (H)]{Wan88} without a written proof.
 The metric used in the corollary has the form We note that the term $\int z r^2 \xi(t,x) dx$ is not conserved in general when $\xi(t)$ is a solution of \eqref{3d_Euler_eq_intro} while the impulse $\int r^2 \xi(t,x) dx$ is preserved.
 The statement \cite[Corollary (H)]{Wan88} considers patch-type initial data and says that for $\varepsilon>0$, there is $\delta>0$ such that if $A_0$ is an axi-symmetric bounded subset of $\mathbb{R}^3$ satisfying

 then the corresponding solution $\xi(t)= {{1}}_{A_t}$ of \eqref{3d_Euler_eq_intro} for the initial data $\xi_0=1_{A_0}$ satisfies

-However, when $A_0$ has a different impulse i.e. when the statement fails in general.
+However, when $A_0$ has a different impulse, i.e. when the statement fails in general.
 The precise verification is postponed until Remark \ref{rk_wan_pf}.
 Heuristically, the impulse part $ \int_{A_t\triangle B^\tau}r^2dx$ is minimized when two sets $A_t$ and $B^\tau$ share the same center.
 However, in the case, the non-invariance part $\left|\int_{A_t } zr^2 dx -\int_{B^\tau } zr^2dx \right|$ can grow linearly in time due to the weight $z$ in the integrand (see \eqref{linear_sp}).
-It shows that the quantity in \eqref{conclu_orb_patch_remark} cannot be small for \textit{large} time. \end{rem}
+It shows that the quantity in \eqref{conclu_orb_patch_remark} cannot be small for \textit{large} time. \end{rem} \begin{rem} It is natural to ask where the core of the perturbed solution should be at each time.
+Indeed, the current result merely says that the perturbed one is close to the Hill's vortex up to \textit{some} time-dependent $z-$translation $\tau(t)$.
+In this direction, one can estimate the core position $\tau(\cdot)$ by a bootstrap argument (see \cite{CJ_hill}).
+Roughly speaking, the perturbed solution travels in a similar speed of the Hill's vortex. \end{rem}